Abortions are a medical way to end a pregnancy. While the procedure may cause some pain or cramping, the discomfort is usually manageable.

 Surgical abortions include both vacuum aspiration and dilation and evacuation.
 The potential side effects of these procedures can include:

-We discuss the potential complications for the different types of abortion below:
+We discuss the potential complications of the different types of abortion below.

-Although abortion pills are typically very safe and effective, they can sometimes fail to work correctly, which can lead to an incomplete abortion.
+Although abortion pills are typically very safe and effective, they can sometimes fail to work, which can lead to an incomplete abortion.

-According to the British Pregnancy Advisory Service, around 3 in 100 medical abortions are incomplete, which means the person may need to repeat the procedure.
+According to the British Pregnancy Advisory Service, around 2 in 100 medical abortions are incomplete, meaning the person may need to repeat the procedure.
 Sometimes, a doctor will need to perform a surgical abortion to remove the remaining pregnancy tissue.

 Both vacuum aspiration and dilation and evacuation are safe and effective surgical procedures that carry a low risk of complications.